freedomofpress/securedrop/docs/install.md

 At this point, you should have created a Tails Live USB with persistence on the *offline Tails USB*.
 If you haven't, follow the instructions in the [Tails Guide](tails_guide.md).

-Boot your *offline Tails USB* with the persistent volume enabled on the *Secure Viewing Station*.
+Boot your *offline Tails USB* on the *Secure Viewing Station*.

-When starting Tails, you should see a *Welcome to Tails*-screen with two options.
-Select *Yes* to enable the persistent volume and enter your password.
-Select *Yes* to show more options and click *Forward*.
+After it loads, you should see a *Welcome to Tails* screen with two options.
+Select *Yes* to enable the persistent volume and enter your password, but do NOT click Login yet.
+Under 'More Options," select *Yes* and click *Forward*.

 Enter an *Administration password* for use with this current Tails session and click *Login*.
 (NOTE: the *Administration password* is a one time password.
 It will reset every time you shut down Tails.)

 ### Create a GPG key for the SecureDrop application